 I also picked up a some mini cinnamon rolls and made some easy turnovers.
-I just cut the turnovers in half as I made them so they’d me mini size too.
+When I was making the turnovers I cut them in half so they’d be mini size too.

 And then, just for fun, I made some of my little Chocolate Mousse Easter Eggs -find the recipe here.